soveran/gs/README.md

 When called with no arguments, it starts a shell session and configures the variables GEM_HOME, GEM_PATH and PATH to point to the $PWD/.gs directory.
-In addition, it sets the GEM_SET variable with the name of the current gemset (useful for PS1).
+In addition, it sets the GS_NAME variable with the name of the current gemset (useful for PS1).

 ### gs init